 Presets allow you to save the property configuration of a component, asset, or Project Settings window as a Preset asset.
 You can then use this Preset asset to apply the same settings to a different component, asset, or Project Settings window.

-For example, you could edit the properties of a RigidbodyA component that allows a GameObject to be affected by simulated gravity and other forces.
+For example, you can edit the properties of a RigidbodyA component that allows a GameObject to be affected by simulated gravity and other forces.
 More info

 See in Glossary component, save these settings to a Preset asset, then apply that Preset asset to Rigidbody components in other GameObjectsThe fundamental object in Unity scenes, which can represent characters, props, scenery, cameras, waypoints, and more.
 A GameObject’s functionality is defined by the Components attached to it.
 More info

 See in Glossary.
-The other components in the GameObjects are not affected; the Preset only applies its settings to the Rigidbody component.
+The other components in the GameObjects aren’t affected.
+The Preset applies its settings only to the Rigidbody component.

 You can store Presets in the Assets